Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for detecting fleet inconsistency and pending upgrades, but does not provide explicit when-to-use or when-not-to-use guidance, nor alternative tools.
-The context is clear but lacks exclusions or prerequisites.
+The description implies usage for detecting fleet inconsistency and pending upgrades, but lacks explicit when-to-use or when-not-to-use guidance.
+No alternatives are mentioned among siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.